preeti-chib-ttn/SpringBootModule/restful-services/src/main/java/com/ttn/bootcamp/Day1.md

-# Spring Boot REST-ful Service Day 1
+a       # Spring Boot REST-ful Service Day 1

 ## 1. Create a Simple REST-ful Service
 Develop a Spring Boot REST API that returns the response: **"Welcome to Spring Boot"**